'The hardest half'

 The start (and race HQ/Registration) is at The Old Fort, which is just behind the servery.
 There are toilets and a gift shop here as well.

-Go back up to the open area of White Hill, find the dog leg (marshalled), and then run down to the huge flight of stairs down the side of the hill.
-Crossing the road (look out for yourself!) you will proceed up Juniper Bottom, a rustic and uneven track which steepens towards the top, over about 1.5km.
-Turning sharp left, you will run along to Juniper Top, down the hill to the marshal (next to the second bench down from the top), (taking in the very pleasant views), turn around and retrace your steps and back into the woods (now trend right), towards what is now the Smith and Western Bar and Grill, and what used to be The Pilgrim's Rest.
+Go back up to the open area of White Hill, run back along White Hill, find the dog leg (marshalled), and then run down to the huge flight of stairs down the side of the hill.
+Crossing the road (look out for yourself!) you willagain take the gate (now on your left) and run to the top of Juniper Top and back down again.
+Then turning left through the gate, proceed up the rustic and uneven track which steepens towards the top, over about 1.5km.
+Paying attention to the tape and signs, run back to the Smith and Western Bar and Grill (what used to be The Pilgrim's Rest Pub).
 There will be water at this point.
 Crossing the road (look out for yourself!), you will again descend all of the altitude you have previously gained, and at the bottom (now on the south side of the North Downs), turn sharp right and climb back up to the top of Box Hill on very narrow paths.
 At the top of Box Hill you will be rewarded with excellent views of Dorking, but now you have to lose all that height again, descending to the footbridge over the River Mole, running to the stepping stones (more water) and back up Box Hill ('the hardest run you've ever done') - keep left!
 At the top, the marshall will direct you to your left, where you will pass the grave of an eccentric gentleman of Dorking buried head downwards.
-In only 100m after the grave, take a sharp right through the bushes to find the Old Fort and the finish (DO NOT DESCEND AND RE-ASCEND THE HILL!).
-Congratulations - you've completed the Midsummer Munro, Bitain's toughest half marathon!
+Carry on straight, and DESCEND AND RE-ASCEND THE HILL.
+Once you've finished this final terrible hill, take a left hand turn back in towards the Old Fort, and finish.
+Congratulations - you've completed the Midsummer Munro, Britain's toughest half marathon!

 The course now starts and finishes at the top of the hill.